 There are state and federal laws that ban the selling of narcotics, including fake drugs and synthetic drugs.
 Although you may think that it is innocent enough to sell something that is not an illegal drug, selling fake drugs on the premise that they are illegal drugs is a crime in itself.
-Learn more about the laws relating to fake drug sales, the possible penalties in Arizona and when to seek assistance from a criminal defense lawyer.
+Learn more about the laws relating to fake drug sales, the possible penalties in Arizona, and when to seek assistance from a Phoenix drug crimes lawyer.

 In Arizona, selling fake drugs is illegal.
 If you are caught by law enforcement while selling or attempting to sell any substance under the pretense that it is an illicit drug, you could face charges for fraud, criminal fraud, counterfeit pharmaceuticals and even attempted drug sales, depending on the situation.
 If you are selling synthetic drugs, such as spice or bath salts, you could also face charges under Arizona law.
 The state classifies synthetic drugs as illicit substances that are just as dangerous as the real thing.

 According to Arizona Penal Code Chapter 13-3452, it is against the law to manufacture, possess, possess with intent to distribute or to distribute any type of imitation drug.
 This includes imitation prescription drugs, imitation over-the-counter medications and imitation controlled substances.
 State law classifies this crime as a class 6 felony, or a class 5 felony when sold to a minor.
 The penalties for conviction can include fines and jail time.